impress-org/support-manual/principles-of-providing-excellent-support/frictionless-support.md

 Friction in customer interactions is a dehumanizing thing, causing customers to feel like livestock being herded into line, or a number on the ticket queue to be handled.

-When we take the extra few minutes to treat customers how we'd want to be treated by removing friction and driving quickly toward resolution, we delight them and build loyalty.
+{% hint style="success" %}When we take the extra few minutes to treat customers how we'd want to be treated by removing friction and driving quickly toward resolution, we delight them and build loyalty. {% endhint %}

-It also creates loyalty the other direction.
-When we treat customers like we value them, we actually do begin to value them more.